hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Undelegates one or more tokens that have previously been delegated.
 If an undelegation is currently pending, calling this action again will have no effect.
 Tokens being undelegated have to wait for the cooldown time (see enableDelegation action above) to elapse before the undelegation will complete.
 * requires active key: yes

-* can be called by: Steem account or smart contract that holds the token(s) to undelegate
+* can be called by: Hive account or smart contract that holds the token(s) to undelegate

 * parameters:
-  * **(optional)** fromType (string): indicates whether this action is being called by a Steem account or a smart contract.
+  * **(optional)** fromType (string): indicates whether this action is being called by a Hive account or a smart contract.
 Can be set to user or contract.
 If not specified, defaults to user.
-Note that a smart contract can still set this to user in order to execute the undelegation on behalf of a Steem account rather than the calling contract itself.
+Note that a smart contract can still set this to user in order to execute the undelegation on behalf of a Hive account rather than the calling contract itself.
   * nfts (array of object): list of tokens to undelegate.
 Should be formatted as follows: ``[ {"symbol":"SYMBOLONE", "ids":["1","2","3", ...]}, {"symbol":"SYMBOLTWO", "ids":["1","2","3", ...]}, ... ]``

 A maximum of 50 tokens can be undelegated in a single call of this action.